lemonbob/iMpress/README.md

 2. import IMPRESS from "./impress.js";

-3. set the data object either an object or function return are fine e.g.
+3. set the data object either an object or function return are fine e.g. (impress will deepClone an object)
 ```
 data = {
    title:"iMpress"